statelyai/xstate/docs/guides/machines.md

 });
 ```

-The machine config is the same as the [state node config](./statenodes.md), with the exception of [`context`](./context.md).
-The machine's `context` represents the local "extended state" for all of the machine's nested states.
+The machine config is the same as the [state node config](./statenodes.md), with the addition of the following properties:

+- `context` - represents the local "extended state" for all of the machine's nested states.
+See [the docs for context](./context.md) for more details.
+- `strict` - if `true`, any events that are sent to the machine but not accepted (i.e., there doesn't exist any transitions in any state for the given event), an error will be thrown.
+Defaults to `false`.

 ## Options